countable-web/open-source-corporation/engineering/CODING_STANDARDS.md

 ## CSS Coding Standards

+Use the Prettier autoformatter and standard. https://github.com/prettier/prettier

   * Break the styles into global.css (styles on all pages), layout.css (outer styles), pages.css (specific page and shared components)
-  * Rules should generally pass on http://csslint.net/
-  * Don't use !important when possible
+  * Don't use !important
+  * Split your styles into rules specific to a component, and rules that should apply to make the entire site consistent.
-  * Don't use capital letters or underscores.
+  * Don't use capital letters or underscores for selector (class, id) names.
 Use dashes and lowerase.
-  * Indent scoped rules relative to parents (see below)

 ```
 .parent {
     font-weight: bold;
 }
 .parent .child {
     color: #FFFFFF;
 }

 .next {
     color: #0000FF;